-The answers to some frequently asked questions are given below.
-We hope you find this information useful; however it is not meant to substitute for meeting with an advisor.
-All students, particularly those who are planning to go to a professional school (engineering, medical, pharmacy etc) should meet with a departmental advisor to discuss their individual situation.
+The answers to some frequently asked questions are provided below.
+We hope you find this information useful; however it is not meant to substitute for meeting with an adviser.
+All students, particularly those who are planning to go to a professional school (i.e., engineering, medical, pharmacy) should meet with a Chemistry Department adviser to discuss their individual situations.

 I Want to Take CHEM 131.
 Why Do I Need to Take a Placement Test?